 Because this is the most riskiest form of investing, only money you can afford to lose should be put here.

 Seedrs provide a very nice way to fund start-ups.
 It comes in quite a transparent fashion and can confer distinct tax advantages for those who qualify.
 There is quite a lot more entertainment and excitement for your money relative to other platforms as you can follow the course of your invested companies.
 However, with some punchy valuations it remains to be seen if this is a path to riches.
-Arguably with a percentage take of the raise, Seedrs priorities may lie with the businesses.
+By taking percentage take of the raise, Seedrs priorities may lie more with the businesses than investors.